 Orthopedics & Sports Medicine

 Nash, Peter; Mease, Philip; McInnes, Iain B; Rahman, Proton; Ritchlin, Christopher T; Blanco, Ricardo; Dokoupilova, Eva; Andersson, Mats; Kajekar, Radhika; Mpofu, Shephard; and Pricop, Luminita, "Efficacy and safety of secukinumab administration by autoinjector in patients with psoriatic arthritis: results from a randomized, placebo-controlled trial (FUTURE 3)."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 329.